tensorush/tensorush.github.io/content/crw.md

 <!-- more -->

-## All of these are original images captured with our best telescopes.
+## All of these are original images captured with the best telescopes.

-# **Nebulae - luminescent interstellar regions consisting of stardust**
+# **Nebulae - interstellar regions of stardust often illuminated by supernovae light**

 {{ gallery_start() }}
 {{ image(path="gln.webp", desc="Eagle", link="https://esahubble.org/images/heic0506b/") }}